jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-infrastructure2.jpg){: .full}

-From bare metal to cloud, servers to VMs, and containers to serverless, I've been scaling real-world systems for decades.
+I've scaled real-world systems for decades, from bare metal to cloud, servers to VMs, and containers to serverless.
 Before that, I was a network engineer in Silicon Valley.
 I know the web down to TCP/IP.

 ### Development environments